Table of Contents

 When contributions qualify as a tax deduction, owners of a traditional IRA can benefit by lowering their taxable income when they file their federal tax return.
 This allows for tax-deferred growth on contributions and earnings throughout the lifetime of the IRA.

-If distributions are made from a traditional IRA before the account owner is 59½ years of age, they will be subject to a 10% early withdrawal penalty as well.
-Contributions to a traditional IRA must cease when the account owner reaches age 72, at which time required minimum distributions (RMDs) must begin.
-Failure to take the required mandatory distributions will result in a 50% penalty of the required withdrawal amount from the IRS.
+Contributions to a traditional IRA must cease when the account owner reaches age 72, at which time required minimum distributions (RMDs) begin.
+Failure to take required mandatory distributions incurs a 50% IRS penalty, which applies to the required withdrawal amount.

 Like a traditional IRA, a rollover IRA lets you preserve the tax-deferred status of your retirement assets, and you don’t pay early withdrawal penalties or taxes when you make the transfer.